1. Schedule a visit in advance

 We want to take good care of you when you visit and so it's important that you schedule your visit with us in advance.
 Our home is very busy and some days or weeks are better than others.

-Let him know: size of your group, is it a day visit or overnight, and how you're group would like to serve
+Let her know: size of your group, is it a day visit or overnight, and how you're group would like to serve

 Ask any additional questions